 Upon referral, Legacy Healthcare Services completes a thorough evaluation to gain information on residents’ physical and cognitive strengths and weaknesses.
 They also take a look at the residents’ home and community environment.
 From there, residents receive a plan tailored to their specific needs, abilities, and goals.

 “We talk with residents to determine their quality of life and what could be impacting their balance,” says Cambria.
 “Our care plans are then provided and implemented by fully licensed physical and occupational therapists.”

-Group classes (currently on hold due to COVID-19) such as yoga, Tai Chi and strength training, augment these individual plans.
+Group classes (currently on hold due to COVID-19) such as yoga, Tai Chi and strength training, augment these individual plans of senior exercises for balance.
 Not only do these classes get the heart pumping, but according to an AARP article, studies show strength, flexibility, and balance-focused exercise can help minimize a person’s fall risk.